 Size And Weight

 Standard Schnauzers are dogs of medium size with a double coat of wiry hair.
-A male can be 19.5 inches tall at the shoulder while a female can be 18.5 inches in height.
-Males can be as heavy as 50 pounds whereas females can be 45 pounds, full-grown.
+A male can be 19.5 inches tall at the shoulder, while a female can be 18.5 inches in height.
+Males can be as heavy as 50 pounds, whereas females can be 45 pounds, full-grown.
 At eight weeks old, puppies weigh nine to ten pounds.
 They’re full-grown at one year old.

 Standard Schnauzer Vs Miniature Schnauzer

 A Standard Schnauzer and a Miniature Schnauzer have some similarities as well as several differences.
-One similarity is they both need at least an hour of exercise each day to keep healthy.
+One similarity is that they both need at least an hour of exercise each day to keep healthy.
 In terms of grooming, they both need to be brushed daily.
 Both the Standard and the Miniature Schnauzer are intelligent dogs with loyal temperaments.
 The history of both started in Germany.

 The main difference between these two dogs relates to their size.
 A Miniature Schnauzer weighs less and is shorter than a Standard Schnauzer.
 Also, a Miniature Schnauzer has a somewhat shorter lifespan.
-Its lifespan is 12-15 years whereas a Standard Schnauzer’s lifespan is 13-16 years.
+Its lifespan is 12-15 years, whereas a Standard Schnauzer’s lifespan is 13-16 years.
 A Miniature Schnauzer doesn’t have the strong hunting instinct of Standard Schnauzers.
 Miniature Schnauzers are less inclined to go outside in search of rodents to chase.
 A Standard Schnauzer likes all family members equally.
 Alternatively, Miniature Schnauzers have a tendency to choose one family member to follow around.

 Common Health Issues